Improving operational efficiency in banking (2023)

 The pandemic accelerated the need for digital banking services and diversified banking into areas such as online deposits, processing, lending, and more.
-But this escalation in demand comes with both operational and regulatory challenges.
+However, this escalation in demand comes with a long list of operational and regulatory challenges.

 Banks desperately need assistance in their digital transformation for them to reach their operational and workforce goal potential.

-Tools such as process orchestration can provide the perfect solution in current times.
+Tools such as workflow automation software can provide the perfect solution in current times.

 Improving operational efficiency in banking

-Here are a list of ways that digital transformation can increase operational efficiency in banking.
+Discover a selection of digital transformation tactics that can increase operational efficiency in banking.

-Before onboarding a customer, their information needs to be verified under a Customer Identification Program (CIP) and Customer Due Diligence (CDD).
-Manually verifying information from the required documents is time-consuming and error-prone due to momentary lapses, increasing fraud risk.
+Before onboarding a customer, their information needs to be verified under a Customer Identification Program (CIP) and Customer Due Diligence (CDD) record.
+Manually verifying information from the required documents is time-consuming and error-prone due to momentary lapses, increasing the risk of fraud.
 Automating this process mitigates risk, reduces internal processing time, ensures compliance, creates an audit trail, and produces a secure ecosystem.

-Proper onboarding of customers is essential to establish trust and create an opportune moment for cross-selling.
-But very often, different departments in banks have their own onboarding processes, creating confusion among customers.
+Official customer onboarding is essential to establish trust and create an opportune moment for cross-selling.
+Too often though, different banking departments have their own onboarding processes, creating confusion among customers.
 The ever-changing regulations, multiple touchpoints, and extensive paperwork add to their perplexity.
 Digital onboarding can standardize this process with centralized documentation for a hassle-free onboarding experience.

 Bank managers frequently find themselves at a loss when it comes to organizing rotational shifts, especially during peak hours, where they find themselves overwhelmed by waiting customer queues.
-However, proper coordination of this process, with a dedicated workforce management tool, reforms work allocation, diminishes customer wait times, and boosts customer engagement.
+However, proper coordination of this process, with a dedicated process automation tool, reforms work allocation, diminishes customer wait times, and boosts customer engagement.